prasannDev/currency-exchange/Currency-Exchange/README.md

 | `calculateFinalAmount()` | Verifies discount application and currency conversion | Final amount = ₹59.5 | Final amount = ₹59.5  | Pass   |

 ---

+## Conclusion

+By following the steps provided in this `README.md`, you can:

+- Set up the project.
+- Create a JAR file using Maven.
+- Run the application.
+- Test the APIs using Postman with proper authentication.

+---

+This `README.md` provides all the necessary instructions to set up, run, and test the Currency Exchange and Discount Calculation application.

+---